Springs 🢔 Geological wonders 🢔 Categories of wonders

 In detail

 Spring has formed a small pond, some 20 by 15 m large.
 This pond is filled with emerald-colored water.
-Springwater rises from the depth of some 150 – 200 m, but the pond is not too deep – up to 2.5 m.
-In the deepest place is located the mouth of spring.
+Springwater rises from a depth of some 150 – 200 m, but the pond is not too deep – up to 2.5 m.
+The deepest place is located at the mouth of the spring.
 This channel represents a kind of cave that has been measured up to the depth of 3 m, thus bringing the depth of the pool to 5.5 m.

 Water leaves the spring as a 3 – 8 m wide stream, which falls into Golub river and then – in Sozh.

-Spring water is very clean, 5° C cold throughout the year, rich with calcium bicarbonate.
+Spring water is very clean, 5° C cold throughout the year, and rich with calcium bicarbonate.

 History